 - In a mailbag column, Robb projects Neemias Queta to be the Celtics’ starting center on opening night if the current roster remains in place.
 Jaylen Brown and Derrick White are the only certain members of the starting five, and Robb expects the other two positions to come down to decisions between Payton Pritchard and Anfernee Simons, and between Sam Hauser and Georges Niang with Josh Minott as a possible wild card.

 - This week’s release of JD Davison was a result of him not showing sufficient NBA potential during his three years with the organization, Robb adds in the same piece.
-He puts the chances of Ben Simmons being signed to fill the open roster spot at “10-20%,” stating that he’ll likely get better financial offers elsewhere.
+He puts the chances of Ben Simmons being signed to fill the open roster spot at “10-20%,” stating that the former No. 1 overall pick will likely get better financial offers elsewhere.

 - Spanish basketball legend Rudy Fernandez offers a ringing endorsement of Celtics’ first-round pick Hugo Gonzalez, per Zack Cox of The Boston Herald.
 Fernandez watched the 19-year-old shooting guard develop from a young prospect into a regular contributor with Real Madrid.
 “I always tried to instill in him the idea of committing to improving the team whenever he’s on the floor, and he’s done that perfectly,” Fernandez said.
 “He’s got the physical tools, good hands, a strong understanding of the game on both ends, and he’s a solid standstill shooter.
 Maybe he could improve his movement shooting, especially coming off screens, but he’s the type of player who gets better every day.”